-White keys C-D-E-F-G piano are included in both the right and left hand 5 finger positions as you begin to learn your first pieces on piano keyboard.
+Find White keys C-D-E-F-G piano in both the right and left hand 5 finger positions.
 As you can see from the letter names and corresponding notes above or below each note, this C, D, E, F, G pattern is repeated several times here.

-Since there are 88 black and white keys on a full size piano or keyboard it is possible to play the white keys C, D, E, F, G piano music letter sequence in that order in 8 different locations on your keyboard.
+There are 88 black and white keys on a full size piano or keyboard.
+It is possible to play the white keys C, D, E, F, G piano music letter sequence in that order in 8 different locations on your keyboard.
 Try it now.
 Was I right?

-The grand music staff located above this paragraph shows all of the white piano keys on the piano keyboard from Bass E up to Treble G. It is easy to see that the musical alphabet of A, B, C, D, E, F and G is simply repeated over and over again up the music staff.
+Look at the grand music staff above this paragraph.
+It shows all of the white piano keys on the piano keyboard from Bass G up to High Treble G. Notice the musical alphabet of A, B, C, D, E, F and G is simply repeated up the music staff.

 Piano Finger Exercise

 1. This white piano keys C-D-E-F-G piano finger exercise is performed by placing the right hand thumb on Middle C on your piano keyboard to begin.

 3. Say each letter name as you play each note of this piano finger exercise to enhance your knowledge of the treble clef note names.

 Piano Key Notes